 Because the commute is so challenging, most parents are interested in alternatives to their current situation, with about 60% indicating that they are either interested in or actively seeking an alternative to their current mode of travel to school.
-Parents are most interested in shared transportation options, such as shuttles and carpools, that take the burden of the school commute off of their shoulders, and want options that will connect them not just to school but to aftercare programs.
+Parents are most interested in shared transportation options, with over 60% of respondents indicating a willingness to use shuttles and 40% of respondents indicating a willingness to drive a carpool.
+This interest is conditioned on the fact that these options would meet the specific needs and controls of their family, relieve the burden of the school commute, and provide options that will connect them not just to school but to aftercare programs.
 The needs of transit-dependent families also warrants special attention.
 Taken together, these findings indicate that further work to explore expansion of school transportation alternatives is needed and appropriate.
 The recommendations below suggest how alternatives could be developed.

-Scope a program or public-private partnership to offer shuttle service in a select geographic area on a pilot basis.
+Consider scoping a program or public-private partnership to offer shuttle service in a select geographic area on a pilot basis.